YBMadhu/chef-apache_tomcat/README.md

 ### Logrotate
 This cookbook depends on the [logrotate](https://supermarket.chef.io/cookbooks/logrotate) cookbook but will only install logrotate when using the `default` recipe.
-If you are using the `tomcat_bin` LWRP you'll need to install logrotate on your own.
+If you are using the `apache_tomcat` LWRP you'll need to install logrotate on your own.

 ## Recipes
 ### default